A. Suitable types of aerobic exercise includes:

 Light Aerobic: Cycling (up to 10mph), golf, low impact aerobics, swimming & walking (3mph).

-Moderate Aerobic: Cross trainer, cycling (over 10mph), jogging, running (5mph).
+Moderate Aerobic: Cross trainer, cycling (over 10mph), jogging & running (5mph).

 Please check with your doctor before you start any form of exercise, and if you are unsure on what forms of exercise are suitable, please contact us direct.

 A. You are only on 650 calories a day, and you need all those calories for your basic bodily functions so you shouldn't be doing anything high impact or that will burn a lot of calories.
-If you do, you may find that your weight loss stalls as your body can go into starvation mode where it will hang on to fat instead of burning it, and it can start to burn lean tissue and muscle instead which can be dangerous.
+If you do, you may find that your weight loss stalls where it will hang on to fat instead of burning it, and it can start to burn lean tissue and muscle instead which can be dangerous.
 So listen to your body, if you get tired don't push yourself.
 This is especially important as you no longer have glycogen in your muscles.
 Glycogen comes from carbohydrates and is the reason why athletes carb load before a race or event.
 It's what allows your muscles to work longer and harder.
-We dont have any glycogen at all in our muscles on this diet, it's burned off in the first week, so our strength and stamina are affected.
+We don't have any glycogen at all in our muscles on this diet, it's burned off in the first week, so our strength and stamina are affected.
 You're basically aiming for exercise that will tone you up and keep you moderately active.
 This is one diet where exercise will NOT help you to lose more weight or lose it faster.

 A. Yes, any form of gentle, toning, stretching exercise is permitted whilst on plan.
 Remember, the key is to listen to your body and not do too much.
 Never push yourself more than you can manage.